-Ice-cream coloured furniture, a fantastic edit of wallpapers and gorgeous rugs that you’ll want for your own room are all to be found on this super stylish website that only stocks high quality, stand out pieces that would look fab in a super contemporary scheme or mixed up with vintage buys.
+Ice-cream coloured furniture, a fantastic edit of wallpapers and gorgeous rugs that you’ll want for your own room, are all to be found on this stylish website that only stocks high quality, stand out pieces that would look fab in a super contemporary scheme or mixed up with vintage buys.

 Quirky labels like Oeuf NYC sit alongside design classic like the iconic Miffy lamp and brightly coloured Tibu highchairs, while a great selection of prints and beautiful bedding from the likes of Magnus & Mouse and Nobodinoz will help you add those all important finishing touches.

 If you’re after a slick, contemporary kid’s space with fresh and original details that fire the imagination and get everyone from babies to adults oohing and cooing, this is the one stop shop for you.
 Stocking everything from stunning cribs to wall murals and neon wall lights, say hello to shopping heaven.

 For anyone who just doesn’t know where to start or simply doesn’t have the time, Funky Little Darlings founders Mandy Collis and David Quinton also offer an interior design service with three different entry points.
 They’ll happily create bespoke mood boards for you, a complete room scheme that you can execute or they will personally project manage a whole room transformation from start to finish.
 The sample mood boards on their website are definitely worth a look at if you’re on the hunt for ideas.

 This online boutique is one of Junior’s favourite treasure troves.
 As well as closets full of the most gorgeous kid’s clothes, their interiors offering will appeal to anyone who loves a quirky, kitsch, vintage mix with a generous sprinkle of enchanting.